lukin0110/pike.ninja/docs/pitch.md

 And Maarten Huijsmans, I have serveral years of experience in platform development in Web and Mobile at Mobile Vikings and The Persgroep

--> To much time about competitors (1,5min): not why.
+FEEDBACK -> To much time about competitors (1,5min): not why.
 Only we are different.
-Leave the rest for the following questions ->
+Leave the rest for the following questions
+->